atomatus/java-util/README.md

 ## 🔌 Socket Connection
-Simple way for socket Client/Server connection.

-Example socket client/server for a serializable object.
+### Simplifying Socket Communication
+The java-util library provides a straightforward way to establish socket connections for both clients and servers.

+#### Java Example (Socket Client/Server for Serializable Object):

 ```java
 final Server s = new Server();